 You may remember that we encouraged you to explore new neighborhoods in our list of 2015 dining resolutions.
 Well, here’s one to explore: Olde Towne East!

-Across the street Yellow Brick Pizza serves a selection of specialty pizzas like the Spicy Chicken Corn Chowder and the Dante’s Inferno to go with a solid selection of craft beers, including some Belgian sour specialties.
+Yellow Brick Pizza is a neighborhood mainstay, serving a selection of specialty pizzas like the Spicy Chicken Corn Chowder and the Dante’s Inferno to go with a solid selection of craft beers, including some Belgian sour specialties.
 They’re also adding an arcade upstairs!

 Down the street inside the Columbus Food Hub is newcomer J Hot Fish, taking the place of the popular Hot Chicken Takeover (which has moved to North Market).
 J Hot Fish serves up family meals of cornmeal battered fish with cole slaw and fries.

 Further east on Oak Street is L’Appat Patisserie & Cafe, where owner Didier Alapini will offer a smiling welcome and warm hospitality.
 His food mixes French and African cuisine, with beautiful pastries matching all manner of soups, salads, and entrees.
 Alapini also hosts specialty menus like Pan-African Day, where he features different dishes from around the continent, or Caribbean Day, where he creates menus based on Caribbean classics.

 Black Creek Bistro on Parsons Avenue is a cozy spot for enjoying great food and drink, like their lunch menu full of sandwiches, or their dinner menu with seafood, ribeye, pork chops, and lamb shanks.